Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 Dinner: Several choices here, depending on your mood and culinary preference.
 Making a reservation is a good idea, especially during summer and early fall.

-Solbar, the Solage resort’s restaurant, and Truss, the lead restaurant at the Four Seasons Napa Valley, are the night’s splurges.
+Solbar, the Solage resort’s restaurant, and Auro, the lead restaurant at the Four Seasons Napa Valley, are the night’s splurges.

-Lovina is a second option if you won’t be brunching here on Sunday morning (see below).
+Lovina is an option if you won’t be brunching here on Sunday morning (see below).
 The chefs at this downtown bungalow craft homey yet accomplished American dishes.
+For idiosyncratic Italian, try Bricco Osteria or Mangia Mi.

 Sunday